rsmith-nl/scripts/README.rst

 As usual, I wrote this to automate and simplify something that I was doing on a regular basis; safeguarding important but not often changed files.

+The `os.chflags` function that is used in this script is only available on UNIX-like operating systems.
+So this doesn't work on ms-windows.

 make-flac.py